 Points of Interest

 - Approximately 167 law schools in the U.S. and Canada now have “animal law” classes.
-These courses tend to challenge the basic concept of animals as property and to give students the tools necessary to be advocates for this “injustice.”
+These courses tend to challenge the basic concept of animals as property and give students the tools necessary to be advocates for this “injustice.”

 - Animal law sections are popping up in most state bar associations, and the number of firms and lawyers willing to represent animal advocacy causes pro bono is on the rise.